natecraddock/ziglua/readme.md

 * Type-checked enums for parameters and return values
 * Compiler-enforced checking of optional pointers
 * Better types in many cases (e.g. `bool` instead of `int`)

-While there are some helper functions added to complement the C API, Ziglua aims to remain low-level.
-This allows full access to the Lua API through a layer of Zig's improvements over C.
+* Comptime convenience functions to make binding creation easier

+Nearly every function in the C API is exposed in Ziglua.
+Additional convenience functions like `toAny` and `pushAny` use comptime reflection to make the API easier to use.

 ## Integrating Ziglua in your project